Weave Code

 symfony/security-http

-Symfony Security HTTP integrates the Security Core with HTTP: firewalls, request handling, and authenticators to secure parts of your app and authenticate users.
+Symfony Security HTTP integrates the Security Core with HTTP: firewalls, authenticators, and request/response handling to protect parts of your app and authenticate users.
 Install via composer require symfony/security-http.

 View on GitHub